Skip to main content

 Matcha

-Finely ground powdered green tea central to Japanese tea ceremony, now popular in various desserts and beverages, offering a distinct earthy flavor and vibrant green color.
+Powdered green tea at the heart of the Japanese tea ceremony, now just as common in desserts and drinks.
+It has a deep, slightly bitter, earthy flavor and a strong green color.

 Yakiniku